CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 # City of LA COVID-19 Dashboard README

 ## Contents
 We've documented all the data that feeds into the City of LA COVID-19 Dashboard and listed each source in [Section 1: Data Sources](#data-sources).
 We believe that open source data will allow policymakers and local authorities to monitor a rapidly changing situation and avoid the need to "reinvent the wheel".
 For more technical information on our methodology and workflow, please read through Sections 2-6.
+Our work on COVID-19 indicators / benchmarks prior to reopening are in [a separate GitHub repo](https://github.com/CityOfLosAngeles/covid19-indicators).

 1. [Data Sources](#data-sources)
 1. [COVID-19 Case Data](#covid-19-case-data)